Wroserer/Gens-Box-Plugins/README.md

 # Gens-Box-Plugins
 A list with downloads for all plugins that are good for gens/box servers!

-This list is for 1.20.1 servers.
+This list is for 1.20.1 servers only.